 It's the TV vs projector conundum: if you're looking for a big, BIG screen movie experience at home, you're probably wondering about whether a TV or a projector is better for the task at hand.

-We'll explain the key projector vs TV differences, what they mean for you in a real-world sense, because you can find yourself looking at quite different spec lists if you're analysing the best 80+ inch TVs compared to the best projectors.
+Such products obviously work very differently, and so have different strengths and weaknesses, and it can be hard to know which to prioritise.
+But we'll explain the key projector vs TV differences, what they mean for you in a real-world environment, because you can find yourself looking at quite different spec lists if you're analysing the best 80+ inch TVs compared to the best projectors.